DesmondYau/Modelling-and-Pricing/README.md

 10-Constructing a Spot Curve
 31-Modelling Callable Bonds
 </pre>
-Please note that some of the codes are from the book "Quantlib Python Cookbook"
+Please note that some of the codes are from the book "Quantlib Python Cookbook" by Luigi Ballabio and Goutham Balaraman